-- The alternative treatment may make you sicker due to side effects of the treatment and/or interactions with other medications or supplements.
+- The alternative method may make you sicker.
+It may cause side effects and/or work poorly with other drugs or supplements.

-- An alternative treatment may delay you from beginning standard treatment.
-Many cancer treatments are based on the size and extent of the tumor; if a person delays treatment by taking an alternative therapy, the cancer may keep growing, and the treatment options once available may no longer be available and/or effective many months or years later.
+- An alternative therapy may keep you from starting standard treatment.
+Doctors choose treatment options based on the size the tumor and where it has grown or spread.
+If a person takes an alternative therapy instead of standard treatment, the cancer may keep growing.
+Over time, the standard treatment options once available may no longer work.

-At this time, there is no alternative to conventional cancer treatment.
-Approaches marketed as alternative therapies are, in fact, fraudulent treatments that do nothing to treat cancer.
+There are no replacements for standard cancer treatment that work.
+Methods marketed as alternative therapies do nothing to treat cancer.
 Learn more about cancer treatment fraud .